yongkiyoon/yongkiyoon.github.io/_pages/about.md

 ---

 Yongki Yoon is a Ph.D. student in economics.
-He is now studying at the University at Albany, SUNY Albany.
+I am now studying at the University at Albany, SUNY Albany.
-His main interest is econometrics, and applied econometrics.
+My main interest is econometrics and applied econometrics.